 - Customers can leverage the data gravity that exists in our colocation centers and our network-connected locations to enable cloud-powered analytics and insight.

 - Developers choose our platform for communications-based workloads where proximity and latency matter.

-The purpose of CenturyLink’s DevOps transformation is to deliver a next-generation cloud user experience.
-Ours is a Hybrid IT service delivery platform, and we believe that is a very different thing.
+The purpose of CenturyLink’s digital transformation is to deliver a next-generation Hybrid IT user experience.
 We fundamentally believe that the cloud user experience is the model that all Hybrid IT customers will seek, and the mission of our platform development organization is to continue scaling, automating and metering our services while enabling broad platform access for motivated users, developers and partners with innovation objectives of their own.